bfsgr/dytracker/README.md

 #### `_predicate: (a: T, b: T) => boolean`

 Somethimes you don't need to monitor properties of a nested object, especially for [value objects](https://martinfowler.com/bliki/ValueObject.html).
-In that case you can use the `_predicate` to dictate how the dytracker will check for the equality of that object.
+In that case you can use `_predicate` to dictate how dytracker will check for equality of that object.

 ##### Caveats: